Personal Independence Payment (PIP) - rates and how to claim

 How to claim

-From Spring 2014, you can make a new claim for PIP by phoning the Social Security Agency (SSA), an 0800 number will be available from Spring 2014.
+When PIP is introduced, you can make a new claim by phoning the Social Security Agency (SSA),when an 0800 number will be available.
 Until then you should continue to submit claims for DLA in the normal way.

 You will be asked to provide a few details to get your claim started: